janbjorge/pgqueuer/docs/limits.md

 #### Implementation

-The rate limiting in `pgqueuer` is implemented by track the number of jobs processed for each registered entrypoint within a specific timeframe.
+The rate limiting in `PGQueuer` is implemented by track the number of jobs processed for each registered entrypoint within a specific timeframe.
 This is achieved using the `entrypoint` decorator, which now accepts an optional parameter `requests_per_second`.
 When set, this parameter specifies the maximum number of jobs that can be processed per second for that particular entry point.

-Rate limiting in pgqueuer is enhanced by several key components.
+Rate limiting in PGQueuer is enhanced by several key components.

 **Internal Tracking with `statistics`**: Uses a sliding window mechanism to monitor and adjust job processing rates in real-time.